 PROPAGANDA is a question and response game.
 Actual play of the game is simple.
 A central moderator reads an example of a radio ad, a political speech, a commercial, or a regular conversation; and the player must decide which, if any, technique of propaganda is being used.
 For example, “I did poorly in algebra, but the course was just too difficult and the instructor did not like me.”
 The technique used in this example is Rationalization—making an excuse for a past failure.

 Players must have a knowledge of the cultural and political events of the U.S. Presidents.
 They learn to assimilate all of these different facts into a unified whole for a better understanding of how the United States government has worked in different historical times.

 PRESIDENTS is another question and response game, like Propaganda.
 Players are given a range of Presidents that they may consider for their answer.
 For each question in a round, a central reader gives a series of three clues about one of the presidents, pausing after each clue.
 When all three clues have been read, players reveal their answers and wait for the correct answer to be announced.
 To master the game, students must study and have a firm grasp of American History and the Presidents of the United States.

 While preparing for and playing CURRENT EVENTS, students learn about the major political and cultural events of the most recent calendar year.
 They become aware of what is happening around them throughout the world.
 The knowledge gained from playing CURRENT EVENTS leads to more informed and responsible future citizens.

-CURRENT EVENTS is the most recently formed NOAGL competition.
-Since the information asked changes from year to year, there are no official study materials.
+Due to the fact that the information asked changes from year to year, there are no official study materials.
 Players are encouraged to visit the their library and to research other informational sources to prepare for the competition.